 Everything has a starting point and when it comes to accounting, source records are it!
-In this tutorial, you’ll learn about the different types of source records in accounting, find out what each one means and discover how they fit into the accounting process.
+In this tutorial, you’ll learn about the different types of source records in accounting and find out what each one means.
+I’ll also explain how they fit into the accounting process.

 Source records are sometimes referred to as business documents, but they mean the same thing.